 Floating through the narrative universe of Marc Chagall’s art

 What makes Chagall’s art so special?
-Ask me, and I would say it is the richness of the imaginary world he built with his art.
-Of course, he was an outstanding colorist, but I don’t believe his works would have been as powerful without the incredible set of characters that he created.
-His paintings are
+Ask me, and I’ll tell you that what makes Chagall’s art so special is the rich imaginary world he created through his paintings.
+Of course, he was an outstanding colorist, but I don’t believe his works would have been as powerful without the incredible set of characters that he

 Continue Reading